Expanded atmospheres and winds in Type I X-ray bursts from accreting neutron stars: Model description and methods

 For the electron scattering opacity, we use the fitting formula\footnote{\cite{Poutanen2017} presents a more accurate version of this formula, but also shows that Eq.~(\ref{eq:kappa}) is accurate to a few percent (see Fig.~2 of \citealt{Poutanen2017}) which is adequate for our purposes.} from \cite{Paczynski1983},

-where $T$ is the local temperature of the gas.
-We have verified a posteriori that free-free opacity was not important anywhere in our models.
-Even near the base where the density is large ($\rho\sim10^4$ g cm$^{-3}$), the temperatures are large enough ($T\sim10^9$ K) that electron-scattering dominates \citep{Schatz1999}.
+where $\kappa_0=0.2(1+X)$ is the classical scattering opacity from the Thomson cross-section \citep{Clayton1983}.
+When the local temperature of the gas $T$, becomes large, the cross-section is reduced by Klein-Nishina corrections. \citet{Paczynski1983} also provides a density correction to $\kappa_0$ from electron degeneracy, which we can safely ignore at the densities in our solutions.
+We have also verified a posteriori that free-free opacity was not important anywhere in our models.
+Even near the base where the densities are large ($\rho\sim10^4$ g cm$^{-3}$), the temperatures are large enough ($T\sim10^9$ K) that electron-scattering dominates \citep{Schatz1999}.

 We assume an ideal monatomic gas equation of state, with pressure and internal energy